Yorkshire Junior/Youth Constitution 2014

 11.6 No player may take part in matches until they have been registered with the League and the team is in possession of the players ID card.

-11.7 A player can register for any Member Club irrespective of their geographical location.
+11.7 A player can register for any Member Club irrespective of their geographical location if sanctioned by the Board of Management.

 11.8 Players can only be registered with one Member Club at a time.
 Insurance is only valid with the Member Club/Team a player is registered with.